prayag0001/The-ATM-Application/README.md

 # ATM - Automated Teller Machine
-The Project name is "ATM - Automated Teller Machine", and this project is for beginners.
+The Project name is "ATM - Automated Teller Machine", and this project is given by the CipherByte Technologies in my Internship.

 # What is ATM?
 An automated teller machine (ATM) is an electronic banking outlet that allows customers to complete basic transactions without the aid of a branch representative or teller.
 Anyone with a credit or debit card can access cash at most ATMs.